hkatic/clock/readme.md

 ## Usage

-*	Open the configuration dialog for this addon from the NVDA tools menu or from the settings panel According to your version of NVDA;
+*	Open the configuration dialog for this add-on from the NVDA tools menu or from the settings panel According to your version of NVDA;
 	*	In the Clock setup dialog, the first two Combo Box controls allow you to choose your prefered time and date display formats;
 	*	The Combo Box control labeled "Interval" allows you to set the interval for automatic time announcement (Every 10 minutes, Every 15 minutes, Every 30 minutes, Every hour, or Off);
 	*	The Combo Box control labeled "Time announcement" (only visible if the choice "off" is not selected in the interval Combo Box) lets you configure how the automatic time announcement should be reported (Speech and sound, Speech only, or Sound only) when automatic time announcement is working;